Disaster Recovery (Geo)

 Promoting a secondary Geo site in single-secondary configurations

-We don’t currently provide an automated way to promote a Geo replica and do a failover, but you can do it manually if you have root access to the machine.
+While you can’t automatically promote a Geo replica and do a failover, you can promote it manually if you have root access to the machine.

 This process promotes a secondary Geo site to a primary site.
 To regain geographic redundancy as quickly as possible, you should add a new secondary site immediately after following these instructions.